Pitchnogle/bookwork/head_first_c/chapter_03/README.md

 ]
 ```

 _The book version of the code wasn't working correctly on WSL.
-The CSV file was created in windows in VS Code, so it add the `CR LF` to the end of the lines.
-I modified the regex to account for this._
+The CSV file was created in windows in VS Code, so it added the `CR LF` to the end of the lines.
+I modified the regex to account for this, which was necessary even though I am using Linux since that's what the file is using._